Partnerships: How to craft a joint value proposition

 Wait, one last thing

-Admittedly we may be a smidge biased with this final pearl of wisdom but involving an independent third party in your joint value proposition journey can be really helpful.
+Admittedly we may be a smidge one-sided with this final pearl of wisdom, but involving an independent third party in your joint value proposition journey can be really helpful.
 This offers an unbiased view and can help ensure your story is properly answers that all-important ‘so what?’ question.

 So, if you’d like a hand sense checking your joint value proposition or want help creating one from scratch, get in touch with us today.